protyliss/singular.js/README.md

 ## Overview

-Now days, Javascript-based SPA Framework are Very powerful and useful.
-But, It's not a standard to makes every website.
+Now days, Javascript-based SPA Frameworks are Very powerful and useful.
+But, SPA Pattern is not a standard to makes every website.

-Singular helps the MPA works like SPA.
+Singular helps the MPA works like SPA. that can have benefits of SPA.

-* Change Content without Redirect to target URL
+* Change Content without __Redirect__ to target URL
 * Re-rendering only targeted elements[^optimize-rendering]
 * HTTP Request only once
   * `html` files[^optimize-html]